riconaef/Create-relational-database-with-Postgres/README.md

 create_tables.p<br />
 etl.py

 To run, first the "create_tables.py" needs to be run which creates the tables.
+The user and password needs to be updated.
 After, "etl.py" can be run, which fills the table with data with an etl-pipeline.

 ### Licensing, Authors, Acknowledgements